shangzhihao/shangzhihao.github.io/content/posts/My Lovely Daughter and Son/index.md

 My family went to a photo studio taking photos today.
 We planned to do that on the 100th day of my son, but I always got things at work that made me could not go to my hometown.
 Finally, we made it in the vacation of national day.

 He has 4 teeth now.
+It is very sad you can only see two of them.
+I am the lucky man to them all.

 ![my son](images/son1.jpg)